isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-hearts/index.md

 ##  How Do Spiders Accumulate Oxygen?

-Spiders lack the sponge-type lungs but have 1 or 2 book lung pairs for [respiration](https://link.springer. com/article/10.
-1007/s00360-016-0962-8) that look like the fish gills.
+Spiders lack the sponge-type lungs but have 1 or 2 book lung pairs for [respiration](https://link.springer.com/article/10.1007/s00360-016-0962-8)that look like the fish gills.
 The book lung allow easy exchange of air carbon dioxide and oxygen due to its large surface area.
 However.

 , for spiders having 1 pair of the book lungs, its considered that the second one evolved into a tracheae system (fine tubes) looking like the bronchial and trachea systems in human lungs.